Photo: Panoramic view of Jamison Valley, Blue Mountains

 Try the Jellybean pool at Glenbrook, a 2km easy walk to go for a swim, or see the South Lawson waterfalls with lots of birdlife and great views, a medium walk of about 150 minutes at Lawson.

 The local aboriginals, the Gundungarra, Wiradjuri and Dharug tribes, had been traversing the mountains for thousands of years.
-Blue Mountains Walkabout tour offers a chance for you to experience the local aboriginal culture, education and adventure for yourself.
+Blue Mountains Walkabout tour offers a chance for you to experience the local aboriginal culture, education, foods and adventure for yourself.

 There are a number of bus tours operating from Sydney offering a wide range of Blue Mountains experiences, including Aboriginal, as well as 4WD adventures.